DanIsraelMalta/Event/README.md

 This header only repository include the files required for the creation of an event system (not thread safe).

-Signal.h icludes a basic signal-slot object.
+Signal.h includes a basic signal-slot object.

 Property.h includes an observable property.